 Dr. T. T. Ram Mohan, Professor of Finance & Economics at IIM Ahmedabad, graduated from IIT Bombay and IIM Calcutta and obtained his doctorate from Stern School of Business, New York University.

 Prof Ram Mohan’s research interests include banking sector reforms, privatisation and corporate governance.
 He was Visiting Faculty at Stern School of Business, NYU in 2001.
 He has served on numerous committees of RBI and has been member of the Primary Markets Advisory Committee of SEBI.
-He has also been on the Boards of several companies, including many in the financial sector: Brics Securities, IndusInd Bank, Rural Electrification Corporation, SBI Pension Fund, and SBICaps Securities.
+He has also been on the board of directors of several companies, including many in the financial sector: Brics Securities, IndusInd Bank, Rural Electrification Corporation, SBI Pension Fund and SBICaps Securities.

 He has authored six books and numerous papers.
 His most recent title, Rethinc: What’s broke at today’s corporations and how to fix it, published by Penguin Random House, was judged the co-winner of the Best Business Book of the Year award at the Tata Literary Festival in November, 2015.

 Mr. Y. M. Kale, FCA (England & Wales) & FCA (India), was President of the Institute of Chartered Accountants of India (ICAI) during 1995 – 1996.
 He had been Chairman of ICAI’s Accounting Standards Board as well as the Audit Practices Committee in earlier years, having been on the apex ICAI Council for 16 years (1982 to 1998).
 During 1995-98, Mr. Kale was the India Representative in the Board of International Accounting Standards.

 Since 2002, Mr. Kale is Group President, Corporate Governance & Development, in Hinduja Group India Ltd. and is a Director in several Group Companies.